 Turning a brick fireplace into a stunning accent wall for displaying art is a cinch with paint.
 The designers at Stuart Sampley Art Architect chose a shade of bluish gray that works with the room's soothing boho vibe.Continue to 30 of 32 below.

 Create an earthy aura by combining a wood mantel with a brick fireplace painted white.
 In this New York City living room by Alison Jennison Interiors, a leather lounge chair and copper end table add to the room's visual warmth.Continue to 31 of 32 below.

 31 of 32

 Jennifer at The Crux used to refer to the red brick fireplace in her basement as the "wall-to-wall monstrosity."
 The problem?
 She felt that its color smothered the room with darkness.
 So she painted it light gray.

-To achieve a natural variation in color from brick to brick she did two things.
+To achieve a natural variation in color from brick to brick, she did two things.
 First, she used two different shades of gray paint.
-Some brinks were treated with the light shade, and others with the darker color.
-Before applying, she turned the paint into a color wash by mixing two parts paint with one part water.
-Doing so allowed the paint to soak into the brick, which helped her achieve a natural brick look.Continue to 33 of 33 below.
+Some bricks were treated with the light shade, and others with the darker color.
+Before applying the paint, she turned it into a color wash by mixing two parts paint with one part water.
+This allowed the paint to soak into the brick, which helped Jennifer achieve a natural brick look.Continue to 32 of 32 below.